AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 - `>upscale <docarray_id> <index>` (direct message command)

 Upscale an image to 4x the resolution (512x512 -> 1024x1024).

+Upscale buttons using the feature are automatically added to all `riff` or `image` commands.

 ## Administrator-level Configurations